fulcrumgenomics/stitch/README.md

 ./target/release/stitch --help
 ```

-## stitch align
+## Usage

-`stitch` was originally developed for alinging long reads from vector/plasmids/viruses to a large number of
+### `stitch align`

-constructs to determine each read's component structure.
-The description of `stitch` align is described
+Aligns reads of any length (in FASTQ format) against an assembly (in FASTA format).

-in the context of this application.
+Note that `stitch` was originally developed for the purpose of aligning reads from vectors/plasmids/viruses to a large number of relatively short constructs to determine each read's component structure.
+The assembly is indexed  at runtime and the index is held in memory, so performance and memory usage likely will not scale well to large genomes.

 The alignment extends the traditional alignment algorithms by introducing a "jump" move/operator,
 whereby the alignment is able to jump anywhere in the reference sequence for a fixed cost.
 This